Macrometacorp/docs/docs/tutorials/photoniq-tutorials/prerender-strategy.md

 ---
-title: Implementing the right Prerender strategy for your business
+title: Implement a click synthetic interaction for your e-commerce app
 ---